fulldecent/Nineteen-Eighty-Five/Manuscript/Translations.md

 IGNORANCE IS STRENGTH:arrow_right:ALL LIVES MATTER

-* :bulb:ENABLE TWO-FACTOR AUTHENTICATION
+- :bulb:ENABLE TWO-FACTOR AUTHENTICATION
-* :bulb: KNOWLEDGE IS POWER
+- :bulb: KNOWLEDGE IS POWER
-* :bulb: SAY NO TO DRUGS
+- :bulb: SAY NO TO DRUGS
-* :bulb: USE YOUR REAL NAME
+- :bulb: USE YOUR REAL NAME
-* :bulb: FACEBOOK REAL-NAME POLICY
+- :bulb: FACEBOOK REAL-NAME POLICY
-* :bulb: VERIFY YOUR PHONE
+- :bulb: VERIFY YOUR PHONE

 ## The party & institutions (& related newspeak)

+the Ministry of Plenty's:arrow_right:The Federal Reserve's

 Labour Party:arrow_right:Labor Union